mackelab/labproject/README.md

 Develop code in your desired way, e.g. in local notebooks (you don't commit them, they will be automatically ignored).
 The public notebooks i.e. for the website can be found in `docs/notebooks/`, if you want to share the whole notebook then move it in this directory.

-Once you want other people to see your figure/experiment, add them to `plotting.py` and `experiments.py` and call the corresponding functions in `run_{name}.py`.
+### Metrics
+If you implemented a well-documented and reliable function that computes a metric, then move it to in `labproject/metrics` simply by add a new file `my_metric.py`.

+### Plotting
+If you implemented a nice plotting function, then move it to in `labproject/plotting.py`.
+Especially if it is applicable to multiple tasks.

+### Running experiments
 After committing and pushing your changes, GitHub will execute every `run_{name}.py` and update the figures in Overleaf.

-You can obviously also run it yourself with `python labproject/run_{name}.py`.
+You can also run it yourself with `python labproject/run_{name}.py`.
+Any results, will however not be pushed into the repository.